Mergen-MA/ansible-basics/ansible-galaxy/readme.md

 **Ansible Roles**-

-As you add more and more functionality and flexibility to your playbooks, they can become unwieldy and difficult to maintain.
+As you add more functionality and flexibility to your playbooks, they can become unwieldy and difficult to maintain.
 Roles allow you to break down a complex playbook into separate, smaller chunks that can be coordinated by a central entry point.

 **Ansible Galaxy**-